1MattLonseth1/Tic-Tac-Toe-AI/README.md

 # Tic-Tac-Toe-Ai
 AI made from scratch utilizing buckets.
-Can play against the advanced learning AI or the 'dummy' AI.
+User can play against the advanced learning AI or the 'dummy' AI.
 Can also have them play against each other.